petepm/Singleton/lyrics.md

 ## Verse 1

 Let's say that happy is an exponential
-Complex root mean square
+Could be complex wavy
+If imaginary

 ## Chorus 1

-I've been down this slippery slope before
+I've slid down this slippery slope before
 Forgot to kiss
+AHHHHHH!
-I will not fail until I fail the next time
+Will not fail until I fail the next time
 And it's coming back to

 ## Verse 2

-Cliche bout all the swimmy fish in the sea
+This cliche bout quantity of fishies
 Got me
 No arm floatees
 Old rod bent and waiting